meshery/meshery/docs/pages/installation/index.md

 #### Scoop

-Use [Scoop](https://scoop.sh) to install Meshery on your windows machine.
+Use [Scoop](https://scoop.sh) to install Meshery on your Windows machine.

 **Installing with Scoop**